 In the product development stage, the development team registers OSS to be used in the management system.
 The registered OSS is verified for appropriateness of use in terms of license through a review workflow system, taking into account past use records.
-The OSS used in each project is registered in the database after SBOM is created, accumulated as usage results, and fed back to the next development.
+In particular, IT sector units have established committees to review the pros and cons of OSS use and check for problems regarding licensing and vulnerabilities.
+The OSS used in each project is registered in the database after SBOM is created, accumulated as usage results, and fed back to the next development (i.e., information will be provided on which projects have used the OSS, whether there are any vulnerabilities, etc.).
+The items in the SBOM generally cover the items in SPDX Lite format.

-(2) Effective identification of OSS through the use of commercial tools products before release.
+(2) Effective identification of OSS through the use of commercial tools

+In the IT sector of Hitachi commercial tools have been introduced for the purpose of investigating OSS licenses in the early development stage and checking whether unrecognized OSS is included in outsourced development products53 and products before release.
 This prevents license violations caused by any OSS that cannot be identified by registration in the management system alone.
 In addition, OSS identified by commercial tools are automatically registered in the aforementioned management system.
 In addition, the functions of the commercial tools (for creating e-mails in the event of a vulnerability) can be used to respond to the software vulnerability after the release of the product.